lewhfree/PrimeWeb/README.md

 # HP-PrimeWeb
 #### Internet on the HP Prime

+## Important
+You must change SSID and PASSWORD at the top of the ESP32 code to your wifi name and password.

 ## Setup

 You need a Arduino Leonardo (You can find one for $10 online.
 [The one I use!](https://www.keyestudio.com/products/keyestudio-atmega32u4-leonardo-r3-development-board-1m-micro-usb-cable-for-diy-project)).
 You are also going to need an ESP32 dev board.
 I was able to find one on AliExpress for $1.